crhall-writing/crhall-writing.github.io/_poems/phase.md

 and I never really knew you

 the world spins at the same speed
-and my world is forever un-based
+and my world is forever un-phased
 I feed some heaviness, yes, in my chest
 maybe some day I’ll cry
 but I don’t feel enough to yet